3d-paws/3D-PAWS-Particle-FullStation/README.md

 On the view device screen on the Particle Console there is a FUNCTIONS area at the lower right.
 This is used to send commands to the online device.

-Reboot device.
+>REBOOT - Reboot device.
 Toggle pin A0.
 If no relay/watchdog is connected to A0, then a soft boot on the Particle board is performed.

->REBOOT
+>SEND - Send queud observations.

+>INFO - Trigger station to send station information.
+Event type "INFO".

-Clear rain totals that are stored in nvram.
+>CRT - Clear rain totals that are stored in nvram.

->CRT
-Configures pin A4 to be a 2nd rain gauge.
-This function creates file A4RAIN.TXT on the SD card.
-A reboot is necessary after running this command.
+>A4RAIN - Configures pin A4 to be a 2nd rain gauge.
+Creates file A4RAIN.TXT.
+Reboot necessary.

->A4RAIN

-Configures pin A4 to be a distance gauge.
-This function creates file A4DIST.TXT on the SD card.
-A reboot is necessary after running this command.
-By default the distance sensor is 10m.
-Value read from pin A4 is multiplied by 2.5mm.
+>A4DIST - Configures pin A4 to be a distance gauge.
+Create file A4DIST.TXT.
+Reboot necessary.
+Default sensor is 10m where pin A4 is multiplied by 2.5mm

->A4DIST

-Creates file 5MDIST.TXT and value read from pin A4 is multiplied by 1.25mm.
+>5MDIST - Configure 5m Sensor.
+Creates file 5MDIST.TXT.
+Value read from pin A4 is multiplied by 1.25mm.
->5MDIST

-Unassigns pin A4.
-Deletes files A4RAIN.TXT, A4DIST.TXT, 5MDIST.TXT if they exist
+>A4CLR - Unassigns pin A4.
+Removes files A4RAIN.TXT, A4DIST.TXT, 5MDIST.TXT if they exist

->A4CLR
+>TXI5M - Set Transmit Interval to 5 minutes.
+Creates file TXI5M.TXT.
+Removes TXI10M.TXT file.

+>TXI10M - Set Transmit Interval to 10 minutes.
+Creates file TXI10M.TXT.
+Removes TXI5M.TXT file.

+>TXI15M - Set Transmit Interval to 15 minutes (Default).
+Removes TXI5M.TXT and TXI10M.TXT files.

 ### SD card Information